GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 1. The domain name part of the email address is parsed and evaluated; the domain name part is a sub-string of the email address following the "@" character.

-1. Check if such IDP is allowed to be used with this application is done.
+1. Check if such IDP is allowed to be used with this application.
 The list of allowed IDPs will usually be derived from IDP entries in `passport-saml-config.json` file of target Gluu Server.

-1. If found, an OpenID Connect authorization request URL can be buit by supplying the IDP id in a custom parameter (as describe [here](./passport.md#preselecting-an-external-provider).
+1. If found, an OpenID Connect authorization request URL can be buit by supplying the IDP id in a custom parameter (as described [here](./passport.md#preselecting-an-external-provider)).

 1. The user is redirected to the URL of the previous step, triggering the Passport Inbound SAML scenario.